brenjerman91/brenjerman91.github.io/README.md

 Project 2
-Description: Project creates a random string
+Description: Create a random string, rearrange characrters in ascending order, more practice with staging and committing changes on git through VS code.

 links: